 It is a French-British car manufacturer.
 For this moment, the production of cars under this make is terminated and all rights for the make belong to the French concern PSA.
 The emblem of Talbot is a stylized image of the letter “T” in a circle.

 The engineer Bernard Cournil created a small firm that was specialized in cars` rebuilding in the city of Aurillac (France).
 Jeep cars abandoned after the war by troops of allies were adapted by Cournil for use in agriculture.
 By the beginning of the 60s, he produced his own transport vehicle meeting the requirements of farmers.
 It received the nickname of Tracteur Cornil.
-From the 1960 until the 1970, that car received a number of changes to match with actual norms.
+From 1960 until 1970, that car received a number of changes to match with actual norms.
 The changes happened to its heating system, seats, a speedometer was installed.

-It is a French automobile industry company.
-The name Simca is an acronym formed from the full name of the French car maker La Societe industrielle et mecanique des constructions automobiles, which was founded in France in the 1934 by an Italian Henri Théodore Pigozzi, who decided to expand the market of sale of Fiat cars.
-Simca emblem is a coat of arms base separated into a blue and a red background inside.
+Simca is a French automobile industry company.
+The name Simca is an acronym formed from the full name of the French car maker La Societe industrielle et mecanique des constructions automobiles, which was founded in France in 934 by an Italian Henri Théodore Pigozzi, who decided to expand the market of sale of Fiat cars.
+The Simca emblem is a coat of arms base separated into a blue and a red background inside.
 In addition, the red background takes 1/3 more place than the blue one.
 There is a stylized image of a white swallow in the upper blue part of the emblem.